Universal relations with the non-extensive entropy in the RPS and CFT framework: Introduction

 \section{Introduction}

 The formulation of black hole thermodynamics has been instrumental in establishing a crucial link between general relativity, classical thermodynamics, and quantum mechanics.
-The establishment of the four fundamental laws of black hole thermodynamics has resulted in the recognition of this field as one of the most dynamic areas in theoretical physics research \cite{12050559,13015926,12086251,13066233,190610840,240909333,240809500,210906425,150201428,250701010,250623736,250619941}.
-A comprehensive understanding of black hole thermodynamics has the potential to elucidate the fundamental nature of black holes and to reveal features of their internal microstructure.
-Notwithstanding the exhaustive research conducted in this field, critical questions including the black hole information paradox remain unresolved.
+The establishment of the four fundamental laws of black hole thermodynamics has positioned this field among the most active frontiers in theoretical physics research \cite{12050559,13015926,12086251,13066233,190610840,240909333,240809500,210906425,150201428,250701010,250623736,250619941}.
+A comprehensive understanding of black hole thermodynamics holds the potential to clarify the fundamental nature of black holes and reveal characteristics of their internal microstructure.
+Despite extensive research, critical questions-including the black hole information paradox-remain unresolved.

 Recent theoretical advances have introduced the central charge and its chemical potential as a new pair of conjugate thermodynamic variables, significantly enriching the thermodynamic description of black hole.
 In the dual theory, the central charge is associated with the square of the number of colors \cite{210104145,210502223,024058,220503648}.
-Within the AdS/CFT correspondence, a novel thermodynamic framework of restricted phase space thermodynamics (RPST) has been developed and applied to study the homogeneity of the Smarr relation, diverse thermodynamic processes, and phase transitions in various black hole spacetimes \cite{82112,211202386,240415981,230300604,240308991,202585536,091301,230208163,230500267,240215913}.
-This framework facilitates the exploration of black hole properties and phase transitions in AdS space through holographic duality, offering insights into phenomena such as the Hawking-Page transition, which mirrors the confinement/deconfinement transition in conformal field theory \cite{250621947,250420486,240702997, 211214848,201515077}.
-In the realm of quantum gravity, the Weak Gravity Conjecture (WGC), proposed by Vafa, offers a theoretical framework for comprehending the charge-to-mass ratio \cite{0509212,0601001}.
-Inspired by the WGC, Goon and Penco derived a universal thermodynamic relation between entropy and extremality under perturbation \cite{190905254}.
-This relation connects corrections in freee energy to changes in mass, temperature, and entropy, and has since been verified for various types of black holes \cite{20258524,200306785,250719800,035106,231217014,240721329,241102427,250721663}.
+Within the AdS/CFT correspondence, a novel thermodynamic framework termed restricted phase space thermodynamics (RPST) has been developed and applied to study the homogeneity of the Smarr relation, diverse thermodynamic processes, and phase transitions in various black hole spacetimes \cite{82112,211202386,240415981,230300604,240308991,202585536,230208163,230500267,240215913}.
+This framework facilitates the exploration of black hole properties and phase transitions in AdS space via holographic duality, providing insights into phenomena such as the Hawking-Page transition, which corresponds to the confinement/deconfinement transition in conformal field theory \cite{250621947,250420486,240702997,211214848,201515077}.